-South Metropolitan Water Supply Authority ("SMWSA") and Water Infrastructure Supply Efficiency Partnership ("WISE")
+South Metropolitan Water Supply Authority (SMWSA) and Water Infrastructure Supply Efficiency Partnership (WISE)

 SMWSA is a municipal water authority in Colorado organized to pursue the acquisition and development of water supplies on behalf of its members, which include the Rangeview District.
 SMWSA members include 14 Denver area water providers in Arapahoe and Douglas Counties.
 Pursuant to certain agreements between us and the Rangeview District, we agreed to provide funding to enable the Rangeview District to acquire rights to water projects undertaken by SMWSA, including rights to water supplied pursuant to the cooperative water project known as WISE.
-WISE provides for the purchase and construction of infrastructure (such as pipelines, water storage facilities, water treatment facilities, and other appurtenant facilities) to deliver water to and among the 10 members of the South Metro WISE Authority ("SMWA"), consisting of the Rangeview District and nine other SMWSA members, from the City and County of Denver acting through its Board of Water Commissioners ("Denver Water") and the City of Aurora acting by and through its utility enterprise ("Aurora Water").
+WISE provides for the purchase and construction of infrastructure (such as pipelines, water storage facilities, water treatment facilities, and other appurtenant facilities) to deliver water to and among the 10 members of the South Metro WISE Authority (SMWA), consisting of the Rangeview District and nine other SMWSA members, from the City and County of Denver acting through its Board of Water Commissioners (Denver Water) and the City of Aurora acting by and through its utility enterprise (Aurora Water).
 In exchange for funding the Rangeview District's WISE obligations, we have the exclusive right to use and reuse the Rangeview District's share of WISE water (approximately 9%) and infrastructure to provide water service to the Rangeview District's customers and to receive the revenue from providing those services.
 Our current WISE subscription entitles us to approximately three million gallons per day of transmission pipeline capacity and increasing acre-feet of water per year as noted below.

 Water Year (June 1 - May 31) Acre-feet Subscription

-2022 500

 2023 600

 2024 700

 2025 800

 2026 and thereafter 900

 The cost of the water to the members is based on the water rates charged by Aurora Water and can be adjusted each January 1.
-As of January 1, 2021, WISE water was \$5.98 per thousand gallons and such rate will remain in effect through calendar 2021.
-Effective, January 1, 2022, WISE water is expected to increase to \$6.13 per thousand gallons.
+As of January 1, 2021, WISE water was \$5.98 per thousand gallons and such rate remained in effect through calendar 2021.
+Effective, January 1, 2022, WISE water increased to \$6.13 per thousand gallons, which will be in effect for all of calendar 2022.
 In addition, we pay certain system operational and construction costs.
 If a WISE member, including the Rangeview District, does not need its WISE water each year or a member needs additional water, the members can trade and/or buy and sell water amongst themselves.
-For the year ended August 31, 2021, we, through the Rangeview District, purchased a total of 120 acre-feet of WISE water for \$0.6 million.
-For the year ended August 31, 2020, we, through the Rangeview District, purchased a total of 49 acre-feet of WISE water for \$0.1 million.
+For the year ended August 31, 2022, we, through the Rangeview District, purchased a total of just over 360 acre-feet of WISE water for \$0.7 million.
+For the year ended August 31, 2021, we, through the Rangeview District, purchased a total of just under 320 acre-feet of WISE water for \$0.6 million.

-During the years ended August 31, 2021 and 2020, we provided \$1.1 million and \$2.8 million of financing to the Rangeview District to fund the Rangeview District's obligation to purchase WISE water rights and pay for operational and construction charges.
-Ongoing funding requirements are dependent on the WISE water subscription amount and the Rangeview District's allowable share of the operational and overhead costs of SMWA and construction activities related to delivery of WISE water.
+During the years ended August 31, 2022 and 2021, we provided \$0.9 and \$1.1 million of financing to the Rangeview District to fund the Rangeview District's obligation to purchase WISE water rights and pay for operational and construction charges.
+Ongoing funding requirements are dependent on the WISE water subscription amount and the Rangeview District's allocable share of the operational and overhead costs of SMWA and construction activities related to delivery of WISE water.

-Additionally, the Rangeview District has entered into an agreement with WISE to construct special facilities for \$0.6 million, which began in our fiscal 2021.
-We are funding the construction of the special facility and the Rangeview District will remit 100% of the amount it receives to us.
-The construction of the special facility was approximately 75% complete as of August 31, 2021.
+Additionally, in 2021 the Rangeview District entered into an agreement with WISE to construct special facilities for \$0.6 million.
+The construction of these special facilities began in our fiscal 2021 and was completed in our fiscal 2022.
+We funded the construction of the special facilities, and the Rangeview District remitted the entire \$0.6 million it received to us.